Anna and the King: Plot

-Anna Leonowens, a British widow, has come to Siam with her son Louis to teach English, Modern Western Education, Scientific and Secular Education to Crown Prince Chulalongkorn, the heir of King Mongkut.
-She is a strong-willed, intelligent, valiant and benevolent woman for her time, which pleases the King.
-Mongkut wants to modernize Siam, thinking this will help his country resist colonialism and protect the ancient traditions that provide Siam its identity.
-For this reason, he has Anna teach all of his dozens of children, born to twenty-three wives.
+Widowed British educator Anna Leonowens and her son Louis travel to Siam, where she is to teach English, Modern Western Education, Scientific and Secular Education to Crown Prince Chulalongkorn, the heir of King Mongkut.
+Believing modernizing Siam will see the country resist colonialism and protect its ancient traditions, Mongkut has Anna teach all of his dozens of children, born to twenty-three wives.

-Initially, Mongkut and Anna clash due to cultural differences as well as their equally strong wills.
-He soon sees the positive effects of her teaching methods, especially her determination to treat the princes and princesses as though they were ordinary school children.
+Initially, Mongkut and Anna clash due to cultural differences as well as their equally strong wills, yet he is impressed by her intelligence and benevolence.
+He soon sees the positive effects of her teaching methods, especially her determination to treat the princes and princesses as ordinary school children.
 Anna's abolitionist views also help to influence Chulalongkorn's views on slavery.

 Mongkut and Anna discuss differences between Eastern and Western love, but he dismisses the notion that a man can be happy with only one wife.
+Anna grows closer to the royal children, particularly Princess Fa-Ying, who subsequently falls sick with cholera and dies.
+Mongkut later believes she has been reincarnated as one of her beloved palace monkeys.

-Hoping to impress British ambassadors and their staffs, Mongkut orders a sumptuous reception and appoints Anna to organize it.
-During the reception, the King spars graciously and wittily with Sir Mycroft Kincaid, of the East India Company.
-The Europeans express their beliefs that Siam is a superstitious, backward nation.
-Anna powerfully argues that this is not the case.
-Mongkut dances with Anna at the reception.
+Wanting to impress British ambassadors and their staffs, Mongkut appoints Anna to organize a grand reception for them.
+Sir Mycroft Kincaid, of the East India Company and the Europeans express their beliefs that Siam is a superstitious, backward nation, while Anna powerfully argues that this is not the case.

-Siam is under siege from what appears to be a British-funded coup d'état against King Mongkut, using Burmese soldiers.
-Mongkut sends his brother Prince Chaofa and military advisor General Alak and their troops to investigate.
+When Siam comes under siege from what appears to be a British-funded coup d'état against Mongkut, using Burmese soldiers, Mongkut sends his brother, Prince Chaofa, and military advisor General Alak to investigate.
 Alak, however, betrays the prince and poisons his own soldiers, revealing he is actually the coup's leader.
-The king is brought the news that his brother and general are dead.

-Anna grows closer to the royal children, particularly Princess Fa-Ying, who adores the playful monkeys who live in the royal garden's trees.
-When Fa-Ying falls sick with cholera, Anna is summoned to her chambers to say goodbye.
-She gets there just as Fa-Ying dies in King Mongkut's arms, and the two mourn together.
-Mongkut later finds that one of the monkeys "borrowed" his glasses as his daughter used to do.
-He believes that reincarnation will alleviate his grief, and Fa-Ying might be reborn as one of her beloved animals.